Positions within this job family perform and/or manage forensic analysis of evidence from criminal cases and/or convicted offender DNA samples.

 Education and Experience required at this level consists of those identified in Level II plus two years of additional qualifying experience as a forensic laboratory criminalist.

-Level IV: Code: G12D Salary Band: NA
+Level IV: Code: G12D Salary Band: N

 This is the leadership level where employees are assigned responsibilities supervising and directing others in work involving the scientific and technical analysis of evidence and/or convicted offender DNA samples.
-They supervise the personnel and activities of a forensic laboratory unit or region, provide general direction of the unit or region, provide technical management over a specific discipline in a unit or region; and/or they may function as a technical manager over a forensic discipline practiced at one or more laboratories.
+They supervise the personnel and activities of a forensic laboratory unit or region; provide general direction of the unit or region; provide technical management over a specific discipline in a unit or region; and/or they may function as a technical manager over a forensic discipline practiced at one or more laboratories.
 They will assist with budget preparation, quality audits, quality assurance, laboratory planning, laboratory projects, grants, training and development, developing specifications for acquisition of specialized equipment or supplies, and in developing/revising operational and technical policies and procedures.
-They also perform some forensic analysis of evidence and/or offender DNA samples, and may process crime scenes
+They also perform some forensic analysis of evidence and/or offender DNA samples, and may process crime scenes.

-Knowledge, Skills, and Abilities required at this level include those identified at Level III plus knowledge of the principles and practices of effective supervision and management; of laboratory auditing; of budgeting and planning; and of forensic databases.
+Knowledge, Skills, and Abilities required at this level include those identified at Level III plus knowledge of the principles and practices of effective supervision and management; of laboratory auditing; of budgeting and planning; and/or of forensic databases.

 Education and Experience required at this level consists of those identified in Level III plus one additional year of qualifying experience as a forensic laboratory criminalist.

-Level V: Code: G12E Salary Band: NA
+Level V: Code: G12E Salary Band: O

 At this level employees are assigned administrative responsibilities involving the direction of a major section of the laboratory system and as a statewide administrative coordinator of certain forensic disciplines, projects, and programs; and/or may perform the duties of laboratory system Quality Assurance/Quality Control Manager over all disciplines at all laboratory locations.
 They will manage section activities, develop and implement goals and objectives, manage and coordinate forensic programs or disciplines and direct complex forensic science projects which have an impact on the laboratory system and/or the field of forensic science.
+They will participate in the strategic planning for the Criminalistics Division and will be involved in setting the goals and objectives for the laboratory.

 Knowledge, Skills, and Abilities required at this level include those identified at Level IV plus the ability to manage complex projects and programs; to manage the quality assurance program; to manage laboratory accreditation; and to manage and evaluate the activities of a criminalistics laboratory.